dentproject/testing/README.md

 Test Cases should be divided up into types such as:

 Functional - Features (VRF, LLDP, ACL, etc)

-Layer 1 - Link Layer Tests (Force Speed, Duplex, etc) Platform - Hardware Specific Tests (Fans, LEDs, Reboot, etc)
+Layer 1 - Link Layer Tests (Force Speed, Duplex, etc)

+Platform - Hardware Specific Tests (Fans, LEDs, Reboot, etc)

+Please feel free to suggest more separation or other types of tests.